junxit/us-congress-bills-114/metadata.md

 - 2015-11-30 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson with an amendment in the nature of a substitute and an amendment to the title.
 With written report No. 114-169.
 - 2015-11-30 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson with an amendment in the nature of a substitute and an amendment to the title.
 With written report No. 114-169.
 - 2015-11-30 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 303.
+- 2015-12-18 — Amendment SA 2940 agreed to in Senate by Unanimous Consent.
+- 2015-12-18 — Amendment SA 2940 proposed by Senator Perdue for Senator Fischer. (consideration: CR S8907; text: CR S8907) In the nature of a substitute.
+- 2015-12-18 — Measure laid before Senate by unanimous consent. (consideration: CR S8906-8907; text of measure as reported in Senate: CR S8906-8907)
+- 2015-12-18 — Message on Senate action sent to the House.
+- 2015-12-18 — Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.
+- 2015-12-18 — Passed/agreed to in Senate: Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.
+- 2015-12-18 — Senate amendment agreed to: Amendment SA 2940 agreed to in Senate by Unanimous Consent.
+- 2015-12-18 — Senate amendment proposed (on the floor): Amendment SA 2940 proposed by Senator Perdue for Senator Fischer.(consideration: CR S8907; text: CR S8907)
+- 2015-12-18 — Senate amendment submitted
+- 2015-12-18 — The committee substitute withdrawn by Unanimous Consent. (consideration: CR S8907)